|

 on a rope that could be rung if the mistakenly buried came back to life.

-Lamb and S.T.
-Coleridge stories of experiments at Newgate prison of electricity
+Charles Lamb and Samuel Taylor Coleridge, stories of experiments at

-of her story "in a dream" had come after
+The invention of her story "in

 famous summer night on the shores of Lake Geneva.
 The